kolanuts/wonderful-maple-67181/src/pages/portfolio/project-5.md

     width: wide
   - type: text_section
     content: >
-      "Scriptnotes" is one of Hollywood's most beloved, most-listened podcasts.
+      "Scriptnotes" is one of Hollywood's most-listened podcasts.
 Listeners can submit original outros to play at the end of episodes.

-      Screenwriter John August
-      [explained](https://johnaugust.com/2014/outros-needed): Outros must be a
+      [The rules](https://johnaugust.com/2014/outros-needed): *Outros must be a
-      variation on the Scriptnotes five-note intro theme, about 30 seconds in length.
+      variation on the Scriptnotes five-note intro theme, ideally about 30 seconds in length.*

-      So far, I have produced four outros for the show, in very different
+      So far, I have produced four outros for the show in very different styles:
-      styles:

       *   High School Musical-themed,

       *   Tenet-themed,

       *   Gregorian chanting,

       *   the Downtown Abbey Theme

       Three have been used in the podcast, and the Gregorian chanting one they